 Here we see a captive audience eager to learn, but also be entertained.
 Today we have global and mobile ‘publics‘ with unlimited access to multiple forms of entertainment and knowledge.
 So how could/should research communication change in order to engage with these diverse, contemporary audiences.
-“One of the key principles of research communication is to go where the audience is” (Wilkinson and Weitkamp, 2016).
-There is a desire for research to be woven in to the fabric of society, and whilst art, visual culture and the spaces they inhabit are well suited to doing this, there is a whole world out there.
+“One of the key principles of research communication is to go where the audience is” (Wilkinson and Weitkamp, 2016), but there is also potential to be realised by expanding who these audiences are.

 As the Research Excellence Framework (REF) increases pressure to be innovative in regards to impact and public engagement, splinter groups of practitioners interested in all aspects of ‘research communication’ and public engagement have emerged.
 Wilkinson and Weitkamp (2016) lay some strong foundations for the creative direction that research communication should go from an academic point of view and suggest it is time for new approaches to prove their worth.

 But what happens when the artist-curator, a progressive architect of interdisciplinary display and exchange, is challenged to develop such approaches?
 Perhaps ‘progressive research communication’ – a desire for research to enter public consciousness by any means necessary.
 In using the artist-curator as a prism for research, a new role emerges.
-A role which responds to Stern (2016) and Holden (2015) calling for a mediatory role to exist at the crossroads between research activities, outputs, impact, public engagement and culture; this role is the curator of research.
+A mediatory role at the crossroads between research activities, outputs, impact, public engagement and culture; this role might be called the Curator of Research.

 ‘American Experience: Tesla’ (2016) Netflix.
 Available at: netflix.com/gb/title/80991257